intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 relatively unaffected by deployment issues preventing addition of new values for new use cases.

-These examples also confirm the case that good design does not guarantee success.
+These examples show that a good design is not required for success.
 On the contrary, success is often despite shortcomings in the design.
-For instance, the shortcomings of HTTP header fields are significant enough that there are ongoing efforts to improve the syntax
+For instance, the shortcomings of HTTP header fields are significant enough that there are ongoing efforts to improve the syntax {{?HTTP-HEADERS=RFC8941}}.
-{{?HTTP-HEADERS=RFC8941}}.

 Only by using a protocol's extension capabilities does it ensure the availability of that capability.
 Protocols that fail to use a mechanism, or a